JamyJones/Pastebin2/paste.md

 ### Explanation:
 - The code creates a tabbed interface using Bootstrap's nav-tabs component.
-- The `tab-content` div contains two `tab-pane` divs, one for the login form and one for the signup form.
+- The `tab-content` div contains two `tab-pane` divs for the login and signup forms.
 - The login form is set as the active tab by default.
-- Bootstrap's JavaScript and jQuery are included at the bottom of the document to enable tab functionality.
+- Bootstrap's JavaScript is included at the bottom to enable tab functionality.

-Make sure to test the code in a browser to see the tabs in action!
+- Make sure to replace the links to Bootstrap CSS and JS with the latest versions if needed.